opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 projects: []
 ---

-I was asked recently for my views on skills development and what people need to know for our own organizations to grow in digital literacy and effectiveness.
+I was asked recently for my views on skills development for digital literacy and effectiveness.
+Our departments want our rising stars to be on the right development track.
 [Monica Rogati's 2017 piece](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007) with her Hierarchy of Needs illustration is referenced pretty widely in the data science community in this context to explain what skills map to which roles.
 Let's take a little different approach than Demitri does here, though:

 {{<tweet 1428426873697095691>}}